louisanoffke/peekah/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Rails app created as the final project for the Web Dev Le Wagon bootcamp London #752.
+Hosted at www.pka.ai (via Heroku)